grpc/proposal/L56-objc-bazel-support.md

 ### Dependency Graph

-According to the dependencies in an iOS application that uses gRPC Objc library (shown below), we created two `objc_library` targets in the root package within the `com_github_grpc_grpc` workspace: `grpc_objc_client` and `proto_objc_rpc`.
+According to the dependencies in an iOS application that uses gRPC Objc library (shown below), we created two `objc_library` targets in the `src/objective-c` package within the `com_github_grpc_grpc` workspace: `grpc_objc_client` and `proto_objc_rpc`.

 ![gRPC Objective-C Library Dependency](L56_graphics/dependency.png)

-* Target `//:grpc_objc_client` compiles all the files in `src/objective-c/GRPCClient/`, dependent on `//:grpc` which compiles core gRPC and `//:rx_library` which compiles `src/objective-c/RxLibrary`.
+* Target `//src/objective-c:grpc_objc_client` compiles all the files in `src/objective-c/GRPCClient/`, dependent on `//:grpc` which compiles core gRPC and `//src/objective-c:rx_library` which compiles `src/objective-c/RxLibrary`.
 It is publicly visible so that any application-specific Objective-C code can depend on it.
 It is only necessary when the app does not use protocol buffers (which means the service stub libraries, plus all that they are dependent on, are not included) - it is a rare case.
-* `//:proto_objc_rpc` does the `src/objective-c/ProtoRPC/` directory.
+* `//src/objective-c:proto_objc_rpc` does the `src/objective-c/ProtoRPC/` directory.
 It is also made publicly visible so that the generated service stubs can be compiled depending on this rule.
 Users do not need to manually add this label to `deps`, though.
 * The Objective-C stubs are generated *and compiled* into native Bazel `objc_library` targets via `objc_proto_grpc_library` and `objc_grpc_library`.
 Details about these two custom rules are discussed in the upcoming sections.
 * Although "app-specific resources" depend on multiple libraries in the graph, users only need to add the `objc_proto_grpc_library` and (or) `objc_grpc_library` targets they defined.
 This is because the dependency on gRPC-protoRPC and gRPC-ObjC-client are carried along by those two rules.
 * All the necessary external dependencies are loaded with `grpc_deps()` in `//bazel:grpc_deps.bzl` and are hidden from users.